mattbdean/JRAW/README.md

 // Authenticate our client
 RedditClient reddit = OAuthHelper.automatic(oauthCreds, new OkHttpNetworkAdapter(userAgent));

-// Get user about the user
+// Get info about the user
 Account me = reddit.me().about();
 ```